dotnet/docs-aspire/docs/deployment/azure/local-provisioning.md

        .WithReference(secrets)
 ```

 The preceding code snippet shows how to add an Azure Key Vault to the app host.
-The `AddAzureKeyVault` API is used to add the Azure Key Vault to the app host.
+The <xref:Aspire.Hosting.AzureKeyVaultResourceExtensions.AddAzureKeyVault*> API is used to add the Azure Key Vault to the app host.
 The `AddConnectionString` API is used to provide the connection string to the app host.

 Alternatively, for some Azure resources, you can opt-in to running them as an emulator with the `RunAsEmulator` API.
 This API is available for Azure Cosmos DB and Azure Storage.
 For example, to run Azure Cosmos DB as an emulator, you can use the following code snippet: